 Assets

 To ensure playback on all devices and bandwidths, each media clip is automatically transcoded (or encoded) to different formats upon upload.
-These formats are called assets and can be found in the “Resources” tab in the media clip details.
+These formats are called assets and can be accessed via the “More options” button in the media clip details sidebar.

 The specific assets generated by the online video platform can vary by publication settings, but we maintain a standard set that will be used in most publications.